Learning Multi-modal Representations by Watching Hundreds of Surgical Video Lectures: Experiments

 \subsection{Implementation details}

+{We describe the multi-modal feature extraction process and the detailed hyper-parameter setup of the proposed SurgVLP in section \ref{sec:approach}.}

 \textbf{Feature extraction.} We use the ResNet-50 network pre-trained on ImageNet as the backbone of the visual encoder.
 We uniformly sample $T=4$ frames for each video clip.
 We first extract the embedding vector for each frame and then aggregate these vectors by temporal average pooling.
 Finally, we obtain a $d=768$ dimensional vector for each video clip.
-For each sentence transcribed from ASR systems, we tokenize it and then pad or truncate it to obtain the length $N=77$.
+For each sentence transcribed from ASR systems, we tokenize it and then pad or truncate it to obtain the length $N=77$. {This length is selected to accommodate most sentences without excessive padding, ensuring consistent input sizes for the text encoder}.
 We feed the tokenized sentence into the text encoder and generate a $d=768$ dimensional vector as the text embedding.

-\textbf{Hyper-parameters.} We implement our method using the Pytorch framework.
-We set the batch size as $B=80$ and the learning rate as $0.0001$.
-The temperature parameter $\tau$ is set to $0.3$.
-We use $1$ sentence from AWS and $M=2$ sentences from Whisper as corresponding texts for each video clip.
-The coefficient weight for two loss functions $\epsilon$ is set to $0.5$.
-The pre-training takes approximately $3$ days on four A100 GPUs.
+\textbf{Hyper-parameters.} {Our SurgVLP model is based on contrastive learning and influenced by hyper-parameters such as batch size, learning rate, temperature, and loss coefficient.
+We selected the maximum batch size that fits our GPU environment and conducted a grid search for the other hyper-parameters.} We implement our method using the Pytorch framework.
+We set the batch size as $B=80$ and the learning rate as $0.0001$. {The batch size $B=80$ and frames $T=4$ are chosen to optimize GPU memory usage and training speed}.
+The temperature parameter $\tau$ is set to $0.3$ {to moderately control the distribution sharpness, aiding in effective learning of cosine similarities}.
+We use {one} sentence from AWS and $M=2$ sentences from Whisper as corresponding texts for each video clip.
+The coefficient weight for two loss functions $\epsilon$ is set to $0.5$. {Setting $\epsilon=0.5$ provides equal weighting to the two loss functions, ensuring balanced optimization without biasing towards one loss over the other.} The pre-training takes approximately $3$ days on four A100 GPUs.